yzyii/luashitacast/New-User.md

 The restrictions and assumptions made while doing so are as follows:

-- For the purposes of HP and MP considerations, We assume the player is a Hume with 8/8 HP merits.
+- For the purposes of HP and MP considerations, the player is assumed to be a Hume with 8/8 HP merits.
 - No Divine Might earrings.
 - CoP ring is assumed to be Sattva unless Rajas is required for Store TP requirements.
 Some jobs may still use Sattva even if a Store TP build exists.
 - Apoc Nigh earring is be assumed to be Magnetic except for Ethereal on DRG.